1Hive/time-lock-app/docs/technical-docs.md

 		require(_numberWithdrawLocks <= addressWithdrawLocksCopy.length, ERROR_TOO_MANY_WITHDRAW_LOCKS);

 		uint256 amountOwed = 0;
-		uint256 withdrawLockCount = 0;
+		// The use of withdrawLockCount variable is only to keep a count of how many locks are going to be witdrawn so we can emit an event that the frontend will be listening to so we can react to it. uint256 withdrawLockCount = 0;

 		for (uint256 withdrawLockIndex = 0; withdrawLockIndex < _numberWithdrawLocks; withdrawLockIndex++) {